rexyim/notes/dig.md

     yx-in-f113.1e100.net.

 >There are a whole lot of other options we can try.
-The dig man page has all the
+The dig man page has all the ways the utility can be utilized.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5ODEyNjE2MywxOTIwNzMwMzc1LDEyOT
+eyJoaXN0b3J5IjpbLTgyMjI2Mjg0NywxOTIwNzMwMzc1LDEyOT
 AyOTgxMiwtNDUxNDU1MTYxLDIwNDAyOTc2MjJdfQ==
 -->